REVRBE/imgui-cheat-loader/README.md

   ❌ PHP script that is scheduled to run every 5 minutes for example, to update every user of rank VIP with vip_end_time value of NULL to 1 month subscription (will probably also make it able to handle longer subscriptions)

-  ❌ Also need to automate removal of rank VIP when sub counter runs out.
+  ❌ Add feature to automate removal of rank VIP when sub counter runs out.

+  ❌ Add more security against unauthorized access (make it only available to the server)

   ❌ Add more customizations to the UI